MaartenG18/notes/content/_index.md

 ## Good to know

-I'm currently making a [portfolio](https://maarteng18.github.io/), more coming soon
+I'm currently making a [portfolio](https://maarteng18.github.io/), more coming soon!

 ## Some usefull commands